Royals' comments raise race issue in Commonwealth nations - WTMJ

 Reaction to the interview was especially fierce in Africa.
 It was encapsulated by one Twitter user in South Africa who wrote: “It’s Britain and the royal family.
 What did you expect?
 They oppressed us for years.”

-Meghan and Harry traveled to South Africa in 2019, where their impending split with the royal family became clearer and they even spoke of possibly living there.
+Meghan and Harry traveled to South Africa in 2019, where their impending split with the royal family became clearer and they even spoke of possibly living in Cape Town.

 Mohammed Groenewald, who showed them around at a mosque in Cape Town, was still digesting the interview, which was only shown in South Africa on Monday.
 But he said that, more than anything, it sparked memories of “British colonial racism.”